pojntfx/networked-linux-memsync/docs/main.md

 Note that since this is a pipeline stage, this behavior also applies to reads that happen aside from those initiated by the `Puller`, meaning that any chunks that haven't been fetched asynchronously before they are being accessed will be scheduled to be pulled immediately.
 The `WriteAt` implementation of this stage immediately marks and reports the chunk as available locally no matter whether it has been pulled before or not.

 The combination of the `SyncedReadWriterAt` stage and the `Puller` component implements a pre-copy migration system in an independently unit testable way, where the remote ressource is being pre-emptively copied to the destination system first.
-In addition to this however, since it can also schedule chunks to be available immediately, it has some of the characteristics of a post-copy migration system, too, where it is possible to fetch chunks as they become available, making it behave similarly to the `rr+` prefetching mechanism mentioned in "Remote Regions"[@aguilera2018remoteregions].
+In addition to this however, since it can also schedule chunks to be available immediately, it has some of the characteristics of a post-copy migration system, too, where it is possible to fetch chunks as they become available.
 Using this combination, it is possible to implement the full read-only managed mount API.

 #### Background Push